-Within Harper County, 0.13% of occupied housing units have inadequate plumbing (compared with 0.49% at a statewide level), while none have inadequate kitchen facilities (compared with 0.90% at a statewide level).
+Within Craig County, 0.57% of occupied housing units have inadequate plumbing (compared with 0.49% at a statewide level), while 1.34% have inadequate kitchen facilities (compared with 0.90% at a statewide level).
+It is likely that there is at least some overlap between these two figures, among units lacking both complete plumbing and kitchen facilities.